Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Christmas Cactus will bloom around 18 months after planting from seed under ideal conditions.

-After the blooms, each flower in Christmas Cactus will last for at least six days.
+After the blooms, each Christmas Cactus flower will last at least six days.
 Similarly, it will continue to give new blooms for four to six weeks.

 Growing Christmas Cactus from seeds is as easy as you read above.
-Follow the steps and requirements I have mentioned.
+Follow the steps and requirements mentioned above.

 You can enjoy its beautiful blooms if you give them little love.